stanfordroboticsclub/StanfordQuadruped/README.md

         ```
         to connect the Raspberry Pi to your home wifi network.
 It's important to connect to the internet over wifi and leave your ethernet port unused.
 This is because our UDPComms library checks that the ethernet adapter has a certain ip and subnet mask so it can do inter-process and inter-device communication.
     - Note: The robot code won't work without following the RPI-Setup instructions linked above because the robot's inter-process communication layer (UDPComms) needs the Pi to have a certain ethernet configuration.
 If you're having problems with the networking, specifically with UDPComms failing, check out this issue: https://groups.google.com/forum/#!topic/stanford-quadrupeds/GO5GPiBUcnc
-2. Test that the Pi works and connects to the internet
+2. Connect to the Pi over SSH and check that it has access to the internet.
+If you're having trouble SSH-ing into the Pi, please check the instructions for setting the Pi's ethernet settings linked in the previous step.
     ```bash
+    ssh pi@10.0.0.10
+    [then enter the default password: raspberry]
     ping www.google.com
     ```
     - If that doesn't work, do